axone-protocol/docs/docs/whitepaper/solution.md

 ### Ontology

 Given that resources are not directly attached to a specific Zone, but rather deemed compatible with certain Zones based on their rules and conditions, it is crucial for the Axone protocol to accurately **represent and interpret** these diverse concepts within its framework.
 Furthermore, the protocol must efficiently distinguish and understand various consent rules, their dependencies, and hierarchies.
-Consequently, the protocol have to **express as clearly as possible the context**, the meaning of the concepts and their relationships.
+Consequently, the protocol has to **express as clearly as possible the context**, the meaning of the concepts and their relationships.

 To really leverage the power of knowledge, Axone protocol interprets all these entities and concept within a universal language taking into account **the semantic aspect** of each of them.
 Let's take an illustration to clearly understand.

 ![solution-6](/img/content/whitepaper/solution-6.webp)